Jenna Larson, Admissions Specialist

 In 2016, GlobeScan found that 51% of people surveyed across 18 countries viewed themselves primarily as global citizens, rather than as citizens of their own nation.
 Considering the many issues currently facing ‘citizenship,’ such as the international migration crisis, Brexit, and the 2016 US Presidential election, how do we transcend political and state borders to assume the rights and responsibilities of our world?
 As an individual, we are ethical consumers, engaging actively in global issues.
 As a group, we must acknowledge our diverse global workforce through inclusivity, alongside the dedicated commitment to the well-being of those in our organizations, as well as our interconnected industries, communities, and world.
 This course will assist you in developing the personal and professional competencies required to responsibly address our increasingly globalized industries and society.
 You will gain a deeper understanding of how global citizenship can successful exist in micro-levels of organizational teams and small groups.
 This course offers an integrated, transdisciplinary, practical, and dynamic framework for you to learn how global citizens must think, act, and communicate among diverse, intercultural populations.

-ORGL 690: Communication and Community Development - 3 credits
+ORGL 690: Communication, Leadership and Community Development - 3 credits

 Includes short-term study abroad in Cali, Colombia

 Emphasizing face-to-face as well as the use of digital communication tools, the class provides classroom instruction and practical training to help leaders better understand community development needs, as well as how individuals and organizations might work inclusively in partnership with local community institutions to engage and build up local community capacity and empowerment.

 Students may also choose electives from the Master's in Communication & Leadership program.